MartinxMax/MartinxMax/README.md

 # S-H4CK13 @ Мартин.

+- [ツ FFbuster](https://github.com/MartinxMax/FFbuster): FFbuster is a script based on ffuf for brute-forcing.
+It supports fast subdomain enumeration and automatically brute-forces directories based on discovered subdomains.

 - [☃ KTOR](https://github.com/MartinxMax/KTOR): KTOR is a tool specifically designed for lateral movement in Linux.
 With this tool, you can quickly scan internal HTTP services for further network penetration, achieving fileless scanning.